theopn/leetcode/README.md

     1. The starting nodes are all cells at the first column (i.e., `for i = 0 to m - 1, (i, 0)`)
     2. The column direction is always adding 1, the row direction is `{-1, 0, 1}`
     3. When checking visit-able adjacent cell, add `grid[row][co] < grid[adjrow][adjcol]`
+- 2257\.
+Count Unguarded Cells in the Grid (Medium, 2024-11-21 Daily Q):
+    - This is not a good solution, barely avoiding TLE with stdin sync disabled.
+What I do not understand is that my solution has the same algorithm as the brute force solution in the Editorial, with Editorial’s solution having slightly worse optimization like counting unguarded cells in a separate loop, but theirs perform better than mine for some reason.
+    1. Define a `m x n` matrix filled with `UNGUARDED`
+    2. Fill `WALL` and `GUARD` cells.
+They are practically the same for traversal, so you can use the same enum if you wish to
+    3. Define the number of `unguarded` to be `m * n - walls.len - guards.len`
+    4. Traverse the `guards`
+    5. When traversing, there are 3 cases:
+        1. the coordinate we are trying to move is out of range or occupied by `WALLORGUARD` → stop the traversal
+        2. the cell is already guarded by another guard (marked `GUARDED`) → continue with the traversal
+        3. the cell is marked `UNGUARDED` → mark it guarded, decrement `unguarded`, and continue with the traversal
+    6. Traverse north by setting the temporary `roww = row - 1`, decrement `roww` until `roww > 0`
+    7. Traverse south by setting the termporary `roww = row + 1`, increment `roww` until `roww < m`
+    8. East and west traversals are the same except we are using `col`
+    9. Return `unguarded`
+- 1861\.
+Rotating the Box (Medium, 2024-11-23 Daily Q):
+    - Move the stones to the right first then rotate
+    1. Iterate through each row
+    2. Define an integer `stonequeue`
+    3. Iterate through `j =  [0, n)`
+    4. When we encounter a stone, increment `stonequeue` (i.e., putting a stone in the queue) and mark the cell empty
+    5. When we encounter the wall, put stones in the queue behind the wall by decrementing `stonequeue` and assigning `box[i][j - stonequeue] = '#'`
+    6. When we reach the end of the inner loop, place remaining stones in th end by decrementing `stonequeue` and assigning `box[i][n - stonequeue] = '#'`
+    7. Rotate the matrix by defining `n x m` matrix with `rotated[i][j] = box[m - 1 - j][i]`
+- ~~1975.
+Maximum Matrix Sum~~ (Medium, 2024-11-24 Daily Q):
+    - Suppose we have `n` cells with negative numbers.
+If `n` is even, we can convert them all positive by converting adjacent negative cells until two negative cells are adjacent and converting them both.
+If `n` is odd, we can convert `n - 1` adjacent cells to positive by the same process as even odd numbered grid, leaving a single negative cell.
+So we need to choose the negative cell with the smallest absolute value in order to maximize the sum.
+    1. Go through each cell in grid
+    2. Accumulate the absolute values
+    3. Keep track of the cell with smallest absolute value
+    4. After the loop, subtract the twice the smallest absolute value from sum.
+We subtract once because they should not have been added to the sum to begin with, once again because they would become negative if the conversion actually happens
+- 773\.
+Sliding Puzzle (Hard, 2024-11-25 Daily Q):
+    - Simply perform BFS to move 0 into every possible position.
+Then compare the grid in each step of BFS to the target grid.
+It is tedious because most PL do not allow hashing arrays.
+    1. Make custom functions `stringify` to convert contents of 2 x 3 grid into a string (e.g., `"123450"`) and `gridify` to convert the string back to 2 x 3 grid
+    2. Initialize a queue with `(stringify(board), 0)`, with 0 representing 0 number of moves applied to the initial grid.
+Also initialize the set `visited`, which will be used for the necessary optimization in BFS
+    3. Perform BFS while the queue is not empty
+    4. Pop the current grid (in string representation) and the number of moves applied to the current grid.
+Add the grid to `visited`
+    5. If the current grid matches `"123450"`, it means it is possible to construct the target grid by performing swaps.
+Return the number of moves applied to the current grid
+    6. Else, grid-ify the string representation and find the coordinate of 0 `(i, j)`
+    7. If 0 is in the top row (i.e., `i == 0`), try moving it down by swapping `(i, j)` and `(i + 1, j)`.
+If the new board is not in `visited`, enqueue the new board and number of moves applied plus 1
+    8. If 0 is in the bottom row (i.e., `i == 1`), try moving it up
+    9. If 0 is in the 1st or 2nd column (i.e., `j == 0 or j == 1` or `j != 2`), try moving it to the right by swapping `(i, j)` and `(i, j + 1)`.
+If the new board is not in `visited`, enqueue the new board and number of moves applied plus 1
+    10. If 0 is in the 2nd or 3rd column (i.e., `j == 1 or j == 2` or `j != 0`), try moving it to the left
+    11. After the BFS, return -1

 ## Binary Search